Gaminator800/MovingPlatformTutorial/README.md

 # Moving Platform Tutorial

-This is how you can make a moving platform for your game.
+In this tutorial, we are going to show you how you can make a moving platform for your game.

  ## 1. Add a Cube Object, Edit it, and then name it `Platform`.